-- (b) No individual is standing for election as a Director at the forthcoming 39th AGM of the Company other than the Directors seeking for re-election and retention as a Director at the 39th AGM. - (c) The profiles of the Directors who are standing for re-election at the 39th AGM are set out in the Company's Annual Report 2022. - (d) Please refer to the proposed Ordinary Resolution 8 as stated in the Notice of the 39th AGM of the Company for further details.
+- 1. Pursuant to Clause 114 and Clause 119 of the Company's Constitution the following Directors are standing for re-election at the 40th AGM of the Company: - (a) Dato' Tan Boon Kang - (b) Dato' Ir.
+Dr. Ashaari bin Mohamad - (c) Dato' Noor Azam bin Jamaludin - 2.
+No individual is standing for election as a Director at the forthcoming 40th AGM of the Company other than the Directors seeking for re-election and retention as a Director at the 40th AGM. - 3.
+The profiles of the Directors who are standing for re-election at the 40th AGM are set out in the Company's Annual Report 2023. - 4.
+The Company will seek shareholder's approval on the general meeting to allot and issue shares.
+Please refer to the proposed Ordinary Resolution 7 as stated in the Notice of the 40th AGM of the Company for further details.

-CORPORATE INFORMATION
+CORPORATE